Intercepting excess with public parks.

-These market and technological shifts are not isolated to the farm fields where they occur.
+These market and technological shifts are not isolated to the farm fields.
 Every action made in landscape is absorbed and transmitted through water, soil, and air.
-The city of Des Moines draws its drinking water from the Raccoon River which carves through the western edge of the Des Moines Lobe.
-Despite voluntary conservation efforts to reduce nutrients in waterways, Des Moines has increased use of reverse osmosis to filter nitrates from its water before piping to homes and businesses.
+The city of Des Moines draws its drinking water from the Raccoon River carving through the western edge of the Des Moines Lobe.
+Despite voluntary conservation efforts to reduce nutrients in waterways, Des Moines has had to increase filtration of nitrates from its water before piping to homes and businesses.
 In 2015, Des Moines Water Works, the entity responsible for delivering clean water to Des Moines residents, filed a lawsuit against the drainage districts of three upstream counties in the Raccoon River Watershed.
-A federal judge eventually dismissed Water Works’ claims, determining that drainage districts have no power to address them and that water quality problems are an issue for the state legislature.
+A federal judge eventually dismissed Water Works’ claims, determining that drainage districts don’t have power to address them and that water quality problems are an issue for the state legislature.

-Although considered politically divisive by many, the lawsuit forced information about a public good (clean water) that tends to be underproduced by the market.
-There is rarely profit to be made from the production of information about public goods, and so we rely on things outside the market to keep us informed.
+Although seen as politically divisive by many, the lawsuit forced information about a public good (clean water) that tends to be underproduced by the market.
+There is rarely profit to be made from the production of information about public goods like clean water and air, so we must rely on forces outside the market to keep us informed.
 The lawsuit also underscored an important challenge in managing public goods: there is little incentive for individuals to spend personal resources on them.
 Why would a small number of people absorb the cost, giving everyone else a free ride?

 Emerging Terrain sees a potential solution to this challenge by using a public good to protect a public good.
 The Raccoon River bisects eleven public parks from the top to bottom of its watershed in Des Moines.
 Can these parks be designed and engineered to intercept and absorb excess nitrates in the water as it travels through the watershed?
 Stay tuned as we find out.